 To protect skin from chemicals, wear a long-sleeved shirt and an apron or smock.
-If performing nail services, long-sleeved shirts prevent acrylic dust from touching your skin and getting on clothes.
-It is best to use an apron or smock made of plastic or some other liquid-resistant material that will keep chemicals off.
-Cloth will not do the job since it absorbs chemicals.
-Remember, do not to wear a plastic apron or smock during thermal processes, as hot equipment can melt the plastic apron.
+If per uning the services, long-sleeved shirts prevent acrylic dust from touching the skin and getting on clothes.
+It is best to use an apron or smock made of postical some other liquid-resistant material that will keep chemicals off.
+Clother and the job since it absorbs chemicals.
+Remember, do not have wear a plastic apron or smock during thermal processes, as hot equipment can melt the plastic apron.

-• Dust Masks
+Dust Masks